How we keep you informed

 If you would like to become more involved in your community, please do contact us.
 We can put you in touch with the team who organise village events like the summer fete, firework display and pantomime, local residents who would like to organise litter picks or the team of volunteers who manage Marshfield Village Hall.
 Any contribution, large or small, would be much appreciated and you could enjoy feeling part of your community and making a few friends along the way.

 We are liaising with the Police, Marshfield Primary and our City Councillors to look at the parking problems around Marshfield Primary School.
-Liaison with the Police over speeding concerns on Marshfield Road and the A48 have resulted in a number of police speeding observations and fixed penalty tickets being issued.
+Liaison with the Gwent Police over speeding concerns on Marshfield Road and the A48 have resulted in a number of police speeding observations and fixed penalty tickets being issued.
+We have commenced a Community Speed Watch initiative too supported by Gwent Police.
+Any observations made need to be referred to Gwent Police using 101 to ensure that even near misses are recorded.

-Together we managed to collect around 13 sacks of rubbish in just over an hour from around the village, including from Ty Mawr Lane, Pentwyn Terrace, St Mellons Road, Wellfield Road and the bottom of Marshfield Road, so the village should look a little cleaner now!
+On one occasion, together they managed to collect around 13 sacks of rubbish in just over an hour from around the village, including from Ty Mawr Lane, Pentwyn Terrace, St Mellons Road, Wellfield Road and the bottom of Marshfield Road, so its essential you help us to keep the village looking clean.

-Our thanks go to Steve Chamberlain from Keep Wales Tidy who supplied all the litter collecting kit and to Marshfield’s Caroline Quilter who organised the event.
+Our thanks go to Steve Chamberlain from Keep Wales Tidy who supplied all the litter collecting kit and to Marshfield’s Caroline Quilter who organise these events.

 Beware of scam telephone calls